keboola/connection-docs/manipulation/transformations/openrefine/index.md

 ### Memory and Processing Constraints

-The Docker container running the OpenRefine server and transformation has allocated 8GB of memory and the maximum running time is 6 hours.
+The Docker container running the OpenRefine server and transformation has allocated 8GB of memory, 7GB of that is allocated directly to OpenRefine.

+In our experience this memory limit is enough to process ~2M rows or 0.5GB of raw CSV data.

+The maximum running time is 6 hours.

 ### Inputs/Outputs